karen91013/NeighborhoodMap/README.md

 To test in production:
 * Open terminal
-* type 'npm run build'
+* Type 'npm run build'
-* type 'serve build'
+* Type 'serve build'

-# ARIA Roles
+# ARIA Roles & Tabindex
 Tabbing through the site with the keyboard will select each different city.
-Pressing enter with the keyboard will show more details about the park at each location.